+The Kapteyn universe is an early (late 19th century/early 20th century) model of the universe developed by Jacobus Kapteyn, which consisted of what is now known as the Milky Way galaxy.
 It was a model developed before it was established that the spiral nebulae seen throughout the sky were, in fact, extremely distant structures similar to the Milky Way itself.
 When this was realized, such nebulae were eventually termed galaxies, borrowing a term originally that meant the Milky Way itself.
-The great debate took place before this realization was well-established.
+The Great Debate took place before this realization was well-established.